speced/spec-dfn-contract/README.md

 No other HTML elements are recognized as defining a term.

+Additionally, a definition has an `id` attribute unique to the document.

 #### dfn

-A a `dfn` definition has the following attributes:

-- `id` attribute, unique to the document.

-Optionally, the following attributes can be present:
+Optionally, the following attributes can be present on a `dfn`-based definitions:

 - `data-dfn-type`, with one of type values.
 - `data-export` or `data-noexport` (they are exclusive).
 - `data-dfn-for`

+### Heading-based definitions

+Heading-based definitions are those defined using `h1`-`h6` elements.

+...to be written...

 ### Exporting definitions (`data-export`)